 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Alliance for Housing Both plans have in common the goal to end homelessness in Oakland County.
-Dluggrint to End Oakland County As the lead agency coordinating the effort on this new program in 2021, the Blueprint to End Homelessness Neighborhood & Housing Blueprint and the Strategic Plan both have the common goal of ending nomelessness Development homelessness in Oakland County and are ongoing efforts.
+Continuum of Alliance for Housing Both plans have in common the goal to and hamplessness in Oakland County Care Alliance for Housing Both plans have in common the goal to end homelessness in Oakland County.
+Blueprint to End Oakland County Neighborhood & Housing Development is the lead agency coordinating the effort on this • meless Neighborhood & Housing Development Division initiative that started in 2023, after the development of the Blueprint to End Homelessness plan in 2021.
+Both the Blueprint and the Strategic Plan have the common goal of ending iiiitative homelessness in Oakland County and are in progress with ongoing efforts.

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Analysis of Oakland County All of the plans have in common the goal to reduce and/or climinate harriers that Impediments to Fair Neighborhood & Housing All of the plans have in common the goal to reduce and/or eliminate barriers that prevent methods to affirmatively further fair housing and are ongoing efforts.
-Housing Development prevent methods to annimatively further fall flousing and are origining enorts.
+Analysis of Oakland County All of the plans have the in common the goal to reduce and/or eliminate barriers that Impediment to Neighborhood & Housing prevent methods to affirmatively further fair housing and are ongoing efforts.
+Fair Housing Development Division prevent methods to animatively further fair flousing and are ongoing errorts.